muaaz-0/ESP32-Web-Server-with-OLED-Display-Audio-Streaming-and-FreeRTOS/README.md

 ```
 ## **Audio Streaming**
 Audio is streamed using the MAX98357 module, which communicates via the I2S protocol.
 The I2S pins are configured as follows:
+Note: Don't forget to connect the gain to the ground.

 ```bash